IBM/ansible-storage-protect/Vault_README.md

 ```
 ### 4. Create `vault_pass.txt` File

-This file holds the vault password and is used in automation (DO NOT COMMIT):
+This file holds the vault password (which is created in above step) and is used in automation (DO NOT COMMIT):

 ```bash
 echo "your-vault-password" > vault_pass.txt